alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 Next to *Database Connection Pooling Service*, click on *No value set* to display a drop-down menu: drop down the selection and pick *Create new service...*.
 The *Add Controller Service* prompt will be displayed.
 We will use the default controller service, so click CREATE.

 You will notice the property now has the value *DBCPConnectionPool*.
-We need to configure this controller, so click on the arrow on the right.
+We need to configure this controller, so click on the arrow on the right, confirming that you want to save changes along the way.

 <img width="500" height="41" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_1_property_set.png">